Danvm94/cryptext/README.md

     - The main font used for the website is "Roboto" from Google Fonts.
 It is a clean and modern sans-serif typeface that enhances the overall readability and visual appeal of the content.
   - #### Imagery
     - Imagery plays a vital role in capturing users' attention and creating an engaging visual experience on the Cryptext website.
 Both website pages feature a prominent top icon that includes an image of a lock and the text "CrypText".
 This visual element serves as the identity of the website and project, representing the focus on encryption and security.
 It provides a recognizable and cohesive branding throughout the website, reinforcing the purpose and theme of the project.

+### Wireframes

+- Balsamiq Wireframe software was utilized to design the initial wireframe for the website, outlining the conceptual layout and structure.
+While some modifications were made during the development process, the wireframe served as a foundation for the final website design.
+Here is an image showcasing the wireframe for the index.html page:

+The wireframe visually represents the placement of various elements, such as navigation, content sections, and other components, providing a clear blueprint for the website's overall structure and user interface.